DopyCat/DopyCat/README.md

     width="500"
     src="https://github.com/user-attachments/assets/39c481aa-85d9-4412-81d2-2d0706a22492"
     alt="Sobre mim">
-# Know About Me
+    <h1> Know About Me</h1>
     <h3> Hey there!
 I'm Agni 👋</h3>

 I’m a creative developer who believes technology and creativity go hand in hand.
-I enjoy transforming ideas into visual and functional experiences.
-My main focus is Front-End Development, where i find space to build engaging interfaces and memorable experiences.
-I’m driven by innovation and out-of-the-box ideas, always preferring creative and meaningful solutions over predictable paths.
-Beyond development, I’m also involved in creative projects related to art and music, and I believe learning has no limits.
-That’s why I’m interested in exploring back-end development and continuing to grow as a versatile professional in constant evolution.
+My main focus is Front-End Development, where I build engaging interfaces and memorable experiences.
+Driven by innovation and out-of-the-box ideas, I prefer creative and meaningful solutions over predictable paths.
+Beyond development, I’m involved in art and music projects and believe learning has no limits, always exploring new skills and growing as a versatile professional.

   <br clear="left" />